 “My life in Baikonur during the Soviet era did not differ from an ordinary Soviet childhood.
 I went to school, attended the society of rocket modellers at the Palace of Pioneers, where my friends and I glued gunpowder-powered cardboard models of missiles, and then launched them.
 None of my rocket ever took off successfully :)”

 “Cosmonautics has always been near, and probably therefore perceived as something ordinary.
 Only those who worked there could get to the territory of the Cosmodrome.
-Occasionally visits were organised to launch sites, control bunkers, a small museum of cosmonautics at the “Gagarin” launch pad number 2.”
+Occasionally visits were organised to launch sites, control bunkers and a small Cosmonauts museum located at the “Gagarin” launch pad number 2.”

 Rocket launches took place between 30-70 kilometres (depending on the type of rocket) from the city.
 At that time, I could walk with friends or sit at home in the kitchen, drink tea and suddenly see a bright glowing dot in the sky rising and a white smoky trail stretched behind.
 The shape and slope of this track showed whether the launch was going well or if there were problems.”

 “The most spectacular launches were the “Energia” rocket and the “Energia-Buran” system.
 I was 9 and 11 years old then.
 I remember how I climbed on the roof of our panel five-story building and sat there, waiting for the first launch.
-It was evening, it was already dark and suddenly the sky to the north lit up like at dawn, turned pink and orange and from there began to rise a cluster of four purple stars and one in the centre.
+It was night time and already dark.
+Suddenly the sky to the north lit up as if it were dawn, turning pink and orange.
+From there began to rise a cluster of four purple stars and one in the centre.
 And then came a low, powerful roar.
 I don’t think I’ll ever see anything like it again.”

 Camera – what do you use?